The dimensions of diversity

 Gender & gender identity

-The gender and gender identity dimension is aimed at equality and the promotion of all genders in a professional context.
+The gender and gender identity dimension aims to achieve equality and promote all genders in the professional context.
 It is about overcoming stereotypes and building a corporate culture that ensures equal career opportunities and pay for all genders and gender identities.
 Raising awareness of gender diversity and creating flexible working conditions as well as equal opportunities and acceptance are important aspects of this dimension.

 Example measures: Making recruitment and promotion processes gender-sensitive, gender-mixed teams, management training with a focus on unconscious bias.